snicholspa/tips_tricks_howtos/autonomous_database/rest_in_db/rest_in_db.md

     </copy>
     ```

-## Task 3: REST in Autonomous Database using DBMS_CLOUD.SEND_REQUEST
+## Task 3: REST in Autonomous Database using DBMS CLOUD

 1. OAC REST Function and SQL Statement